Table of Contents

 It is a branching climber or shrub that grows up to 1.5 meters.
 Its leaves are obvate-oblong to elliptic-oblong, 3-10cm long and 1.5-7cm wide.
 Roots are long fleshy with longitudinally fissured light brown, corky bark.
 Flowers are minute, 1-1.5 cm across, in 2-3 flowered fascicles in axillary umbellate cymes.
 Calyx are divided nearly to the base, densely hairy outside, segments lanceolate, acute.
 Corolla is greenish yellow or greenish purple, lobes oblong, acute.
 Fruit is a follicle, up to 7 × 1cm, ovoid lanceolate, tapering at apex.

 The botanical name of Anthrapachaka / Indian ipecac is Tylophora Indica.
 It belongs to plant family Asclepiadaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants